 In the case of partnerships, notwithstanding their treatment for tax purposes and their actual legal status, they are considered entities for the purposes of the Agreement.
-Therefore, a Collective Investment Vehicle constituted as a partnership will be considered resident in [CD] if it is authorised or registered under the POI Law.
+Therefore, a Collective Investment Vehicle constituted as a partnership will be considered resident in [CD] if it is authorised or registered under the Protection of Investors (Bailiwick of Guernsey) Law, 1987.